secgroundzero/caligo/README.md

 #### Communication

-Communication between the devices and the Caligo server works via reverse SSH sp that the devices will always call back to the server eliminating the need of knowing the external IP of each device.
+Communication between the devices and the Caligo server works via reverse SSH so that the devices will always call back to the server eliminating the need of knowing the external IP of each device.
 In practise, the device should have a method for communicating with the server such as 3G or the target network depending on the egress rules.

 #### Architecture